Table of Contents

 Usually, Backupery for Slack produces several subdirectories in each backup directory (the exact number of directories may vary and depends on your settings):

-- The ReadyToImport directory contains the exported data that is possible to import to Slack if necessary.
+- The ReadyToImport directory contains the exported data in JSON format that is possible to import to Slack if necessary.

 A detailed description of each directory is below.